 One of the first steps of leadership involves planning for the future.
-In CPR, the participants need to plan ahead to make sure that resources are forthcoming and hazards are mitigated.
+In CPR, the participants need to plan ahead to make sure that resources are forthcoming, and hazards are mitigated.
 In terms of the survivability of the victim, they will have a much better chance if plans have been made ahead of time to obtain emergency medical care and an AED prior to performing CPR.
-If CPR is started without regard for obtaining these resources then they will not likely be available and the chances of survival will go do in spite of the participants CPR efforts.
+If CPR is started without regard for obtaining these resources, then they will not likely be available and the chances of survival will go down in spite of the participants CPR efforts.
 Likewise, if hazards are not mitigated, such as excessive temperature, then the chances of the victim surviving will be consequently low.
 Plans must be made to counter the entire situation or else the victim’s chances will suffer.

 Leaders know when it is their turn to take control of the situation or otherwise fall into a supportive roll.
 While it may be easy to identify the victim, it may not be so easy to identify the leader of the situation.
-If nobody takes charge and leads in the case of an emergency then little will happen or at best the situation will become uncoordinated.
-If multiple people fight for the position of leader while trying to take charge of the situation then precious time will be wasted while the victim suffers.
+If nobody takes charge and leads in the case of an emergency, then little will happen or at best the situation will become uncoordinated.
+If multiple people fight for the position of leader by trying to take charge of the situation then precious time will be wasted while the victim suffers.

 Recommended Training: CPR San Antonio

 Notice: Article is provided as is and for informational use only.
 Eagle Ford Training San Antonio, its owners, instructors, and affiliates hereto referred as the company shall have no liability for and you shall defend, indemnify and hold harmless from and against any claim loss demand, liability, obligation, and expense based upon any injury or damage, spill or pollution, product liability, or any other loss that may occur.
 The liability for the use of information is solely yours notwithstanding any act of error or omission by the company.